Lilla Day Monroe: Death and legacy

 Monroe's daughter Lenore Monroe Stratton carried the project on by typing and indexing the stories.
 Monroe's great-granddaughter Joanna Stratton, who was a Harvard University professor, published Monroe's pioneer women stories as a complete volume in Simon and Schuster's Pioneer Women, Voices From the Kansas Frontier in 1982.

+A painting by Phyllis Garibay-Coon depicting Monroe and other Kansas suffragists was unveiled at the Kansas Statehouse in January 2025.
+It is titled "Rebel Women" and is the first art installation by any woman artist to be in the Kansas Statehouse.

 Washburn University established the Lilla Day Monroe Award to honor women.